vladrozhnev/react-native-interception-webview/README.md

 ### onInterceptRequest

 Function that is called when the WebView intercepts a web request.
-It is invoked using a SyntheticEvent, which wraps a NativeEvent.
-For iOS, only Fetch/XHR requests are available.

 ```typescript
 const onInterceptRequest = (event) => {